GreptimeTeam/docs/docs/developer-guide/meta/dist-lock.md

 Pay attention to the following points:

-1. The distributed lock will be automatically released if it exceeds its expiration time and is still being held
+1. The distributed lock will be automatically released if it exceeds its expiration time and is still being held.
 2. When using distributed locks, you must set a suitable expiration time, default: 10 seconds.
 3. Distributed lock's expiration time should be shorter than the 'gRPC' channel's timeout; otherwise, it may cause a 'gRPC' timeout error, resulting in lock failure.